Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 ## `mayaUsdSchema`

 The purpose of this command is to query or apply USD schemas to USD prims.
-It takes as primage argument a list of UFE paths.
+It takes as its main arguments a list of UFE paths.

 ### Command Flags